Johnny "Lam" Jones

 This photo was taken when Jackie Chan first visited the United States, right outside of Master Lu's martial arts studio in LA.
 The Hong Kong superstar had proposed that Master Lu play his Master in Chan's debut US movie, but this idea didn't come to fruition.

 Master Lu never seeked to become an actor, however, shortly after meeting Chan, through unrelated events, Master Lu was offered the second leading role in a Francis Ford Coppola movie.
 He was casted for his natural acting skills, English speaking ability, and martial arts experience.
-Production began and the film made great progress.

 Other endorsements of Master Lu's teachings